homeymusic/mami.codi.R/README.md

 Uncertainty in our model is not the time duration and frequency uncertainty $\Delta t \Delta f \simeq 1$ of Gabor or Wiener’s famous quantum physics and music analogy.
-If in Gabor (1946) Fig. 1.4 (b) the bank of reeds measured wavelengths in a stationary state at $t=0$ instead of frequencies then his 2D model would be akin to ours.
+If in Gabor (1946) Fig. 1.4 (b) the bank of reeds measured periods in a stationary state at $t=0$ instead of frequencies then his 2D model would be akin to ours.
 Our model is frequency and wavelength
 uncertainty $\Delta f \Delta \lambda$, closer to the original quantum